Impact of Cosmic Ray Distribution on the Growth and Saturation of Bell Instability: Results

 Figure \ref{fig:momdis_comparison_HI} shows the momentum distributions for the two runs in the plasma-ion rest frame.
 For the plasma ions and electrons, we observe the emergence of nonthermal tails and the shifts in their thermal peaks, due to plasma heating.
 For the CRs, the entire distribution for MEI:22 changes over time.
 In contrast, for PLI:5-400, CRs with the lowest momenta are affected, without any significant change in the high-energy CRs.

 Figure \ref{fig:pressure_comparison_HI} shows longitudinal $\left( P_{xx} \right)$ and transverse $\left( P_{\perp \perp} = \left( P_{yy} + P_{zz} \right) /2 \right)$ pressure components for plasma species and CRs, along with the magnetic pressure, for the two runs.
 We compute the pressure component $P_{s,ij}=\langle p_{s,i} v_{s,j} \rangle$ of species $s$ in the plasma-ion rest frame.
 The pressures of plasma ions and electrons evolve similarly in both runs.
-The heating of plasma species, as well as the saturated magnetic pressure, is larger for MEI:22 than PLI:5-400 at $t \sim 9 \gamma_{\text{fast}}^{-1}$, when the overall saturation is reached.
+However, the heating of plasma species, as well as the saturated magnetic pressure, is larger for MEI:22 than PLI:5-400 at $t \sim 9 \gamma_{\text{fast}}^{-1}$, when the overall saturation is reached.
 The increase in magnetic and background plasma pressures results from the equipartition of the CR anisotropy pressure $P_{\text{cr},xx} - P_{\text{cr},\perp \perp}$.
 For MEI:22, CRs isotropize efficiently; thus, $P_{\text{cr},xx} \approx P_{\text{cr},\perp \perp}$ at $t \sim 9 \gamma_{\text{fast}}^{-1}$, maximally amplifying the magnetic and background plasma pressures.
 In contrast, for PLI:5-400 at $t \sim 9 \gamma_{\text{fast}}^{-1}$, the CR pressure components remain anisotropic, particularly due to the slower isotropization of the high-energy CRs (see Section \ref{sec:simulation_isotropization}); it leads to a smaller magnetic and background plasma pressures.
-Later at $t \gtrsim 9 \gamma_{\rm fast}^{-1}$, the CR pressure components of the high-energy particles continue to isotropize slowly.
-Their residual anisotropy pressure contributes to the gradual heating of the background plasma instead of feeding the transverse fluctuations, due to the continuous damping of the magnetic energy.
+Later at $t \gtrsim 9 \gamma_{\rm fast}^{-1}$, the CR pressure components of the high-energy particles continue to isotropize slowly, but the magnetic field gradually decays with time.
+The residual anisotropy pressure of high-energy CRs contributes to the gradual heating of the background plasma instead of feeding the transverse fluctuations, due to the continuous damping of the magnetic energy.

 The transverse field growth is stopped, as the net CR drift does not remain super-Alfv\'enic after the overall saturation.
 In the bottom panel of Figure \ref{fig:pressure_comparison_HI}, $v_d/v_A \sim 1$ at $t \gtrsim 9 \gamma_{\rm fast}^{-1}$ for both runs.
 Even if the high-energy CRs maintain a super-Alfv\'enic drift, the isotropization of more numerous lower-energy CRs causes the overall drift relaxation.